About Me

 The title might sound a little odd on its own, but once you land here, it makes sense.
 This blog is all about the useful, interesting, or just plain sound things I’ve come across and that’s exactly what David Condon Finds is about.

-I write honest posts based on what I actually use or buy.
-I don’t do hyped-up sales talk, and I don’t push junk.
-Becoming an Amazon Affiliate lets me link directly to items I’ve tried—or seriously considered—and if someone finds those links helpful, I might earn a small commission (at no extra cost to you).
+I write honest posts based on things I actually use or buy.
+I don’t do hyped-up sales talk, and I won’t push junk just for clicks.
+Becoming an Amazon Affiliate lets me link directly to items I’ve tested myself — or seriously considered — and if someone finds those links helpful, I may earn a small commission (at no extra cost to you).

-You’ll find a mix of personal experiences, product reviews, helpful guides, and some opinion pieces too.
+You’ll find a mix of personal experiences, product reviews, honest guides, and the occasional opinion piece too.
 I cover topics like:

-• Google Ads headaches and small business life
+Google Ads headaches and the reality of small business life

-If I’ve struggled with it or fixed it, chances are you’ll see it here.
+If I’ve struggled with it, fixed it, or found something worth sharing, you’ll probably find it here.

-๐Ÿ’ก How I Come Up with My Ideas
+๐ก How I Come Up with My Post Ideas

 It’s hard to explain, but I’ve found that the more I write, the easier it becomes to spot potential topics.
 I guess I’m using different brain muscles and like anything, the more you use them, the stronger they get.

-I won’t win the Nobel Prize for Literature (I’ll survive that crushing disappointment ๐Ÿ˜„), but I’m enjoying the process, and that’s what matters.
+I won’t win the Nobel Prize for Literature (I’ll survive that crushing disappointment ๐), but I’m enjoying the process, and that’s what matters.

 I use the Phoenix as the symbol of my business.
 It was also the symbol of my previous business Idea Phoenix DVD ( my original blog is still here on Blogger).
 I wanted to buy and sell new and second hand movies but that never got off the ground unfortunately as that medium was already starting to die and the new streaming era was in the works.